vondreii/angular-markdown/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

-angular-markdown-files is provided as an example of an Angular App iterating over and displaying multiple `md` files.
-This is the resulting product if you follow the steps from: [Creating a list of posts using Markdown on your Angular Website](https://vondreii.com/posts/post/creatingAListOfPostsUsingMarkdownOnYourAngularWebsite).
+angular-markdown is a working example of an Angular App that iterates over multiple `markdown` files, displays a preview of them and opens each `markdown` file as a separate page.
+It can be used as a base for websites that use blogs/news/posts.

 ## To Run